 The second paragraph catches us off guard as Phil doesn’t ease us into it.
 He goes from stumbling around to full-on pitch mode.
 It feels like the email was spliced together.

 The information Phil includes in the paragraph above isn’t bad (aside from the blatant typo “trucks in means”) – but it’s way too much for a sales pitch email.

 As Kip suggests below, this email should be customized to our business.
-We’re a B2B content marketing agency that specializes in digital PR and SEO.
-Outdoor advertising (no matter how innovative it is) wouldn’t make sense for us as we’re not marketing to consumers or the general public.
+We’re a B2B content marketing agency and outdoor advertising (no matter how innovative it is) wouldn’t make sense for us as we’re not marketing to consumers or the general public.